Rütli: History

-Accessibility
+Access

-In the old times the site was only accessible by boat.
-In 1869 a landing stage for steamers was built, and the next year the steamer 'Rütli' started its service.
+Until 1869, the site was only accessible by boat.
+A landing stage for steamers was built in that year, and the next year the steamer 'Rütli' started its service.
 At the time, not all were satisfied with the development, a newspaper in Lucerne lamented the loss of the patriotic boat ride with a traditional Nauen from Brunnen.
 In 1880, a part of the rockface was removed at the shore of the lake to build a port and in 1884, the site was included in the timetable of the Navigation Company of Lake Lucerne which serviced the site once a day.
 The port was expanded in 1913 and the landing of private boats was initially prohibited as the view that access should only be possible through public transport should be possible was defended.
 In 2000, the landing stage was enlarged to a capacity of three to four motorboats at the same time.

-Besides the access from the lake, Rütli is only accessible through a hiking trail from Seelisberg built in 1872/1873.
+Besides the access from the lake, Rütli is also accessible through a hiking trail from Seelisberg built in 1872/1873.